 both power rail models and one or more I/O signal models

 Each terminal of an Interconnect Model is connected to a node and has a “voltage”.
 This, as stated, is imprecise.
 Voltage, by definition, is a potential difference between two points.
-It is common to probe and plot the potential difference between simulator nodes at a terminal and the simulator ideal Node 0.
-This is valid for non-power aware simulations when the local ground (or return path) node is forced to Node 0 by the simulator, or for “ground referenced” power aware simulations that lump the effect of the ground interconnect into the power rails.
+It is common to probe and plot the potential difference between simulator nodes at a terminal and the simulator ideal node 0.
+This is valid for non-power aware simulations when the local ground (or return path) node is forced to node 0 by the simulator, or for “ground referenced” power aware simulations that lump the effect of the ground interconnect into the power rails.
 However, this is not valid when the local ground nodes are “floating”.
 In this case it is important that the actual rail node that is the reference node for measurements at the I/O buffer is included as a terminal in the Interconnect Model.
 If this is not done, then the Interconnect Model will not correctly account for all return currents, particularly from capacitive elements.
 If an Interconnect Model does not contain a reference terminal, then the user of these models should be aware that using these models in non-ground referenced power aware simulations will introduce potential errors in simulations.

 The following subparameters are defined: